marmoluik/WishWander-App/README.md

 - User Authentication (Email and Password) with Firebase
 - Database is Firebase's Firestore DB
 - Google Maps API for mapping features
-- Expo Notifications and Background Fetch for monitoring bookings

 ## Custom Color Palette